-What are Gizzards?
+What Are Chicken Gizzards?

 A gizzard is a muscle found in the digestive tract of a chicken.
 If you've ever seen chickens pecking away at the ground, they are in fact swallowing tiny bits of grit and gravel, which travels through the chicken's digestive tract and eventually lodges in the gizzard.
 Then when actual food arrives, this powerful little muscle contracts, like a tiny fist squeezing a handful of gravel.
 The gravel grinds up the food, and the food continues on into the stomach.

 What Do Gizzards Taste Like?